iPatel007/todo_list/README.md

 - The local database is sufficient for storing Todo items.
 - To store data locally we have use `sqflite` package.
 ```

-This implementation meets the project requirements, including local database integration, state management with `stacked`, and a user-friendly interface.
-You can now follow the setup instructions in the `README.md` to run the project.